pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 folder/file1
 folder/folder2/file2
 ```
-There is no key, this pattern will not match.
+There is no path, this pattern will not match.

 :::warning
 Since the catch-all pattern `**` (without any additional path information) will match anything, it should be used very rarely.
 It can cause huge performance impacts.
 Because of this reason, the catch-all is not everywhere allowed.
 So think twice before using it.